yupswing/youtubehaiku.net/README.md

 You can choose the source of the videos (top posts, new posts...), the range (today, this week, all time...) and the tags you want to exclude (haiku, poetry, meme, nsfw).

-The video list is updated while you watch (or when you change the "channel") and will play forever until the end of the reddit (and trust me, there are a lot of videos to watch).
+The video list is updated while you watch (or when you change the "channel") and will play forever until the end of the reddit (which is at max 1000 posts by reddit design)

-Every video shown is easily linked to the original post to allow viewers to upvote/downvote or comment: this is a player but the real deal is the subreddit itself.
+Every video shown is easily linked to the original post to allow viewers to upvote/downvote or comment.

 ## Licence

-The project is released with the [MIT Licence](LICENCE).
+The project is released under the [MIT Licence](LICENCE).

-You can fork, edit and distribute the app as you please, I just kindly ask to give me credit in your derivative works.
+You can fork, edit and distribute the app as you please, **I just kindly ask to give me credit in your derivative works.**

 ## Dev environment